deeperffect/wearhouse/README.md

 👉 **Shopping basket functionality**: To add the items you wish to purchase and see the total price.

+👉 **Responsive Design**: For pleasant user experience on both desktop and mobile.

 ## <a name="quick-start">🤸 Quick Start</a>

 Follow these steps to set up the project locally on your machine.